neurocline/playground/docs/premake-manual.md

 - `--file=<script>`: read `<file>` as the top-level script (defaults to `premake5.lua`)
 - `--insecure`: skips SSH cert checks for package downloads (needed in some firewalled environments)

-It is possible to have a shared set of scripts that all your projects can pull from.
-This is not recommended, but some workflows prefer this

-- `--scripts=<path>`: add `<path>` to the set of paths that Premake searches for scripts
-- `--systemscript=<file>`: override default system script (`premake5-system.lua`)

-It is possible to have Premake stop and wait for you to enter extra information specific to your build.
-See the **interactive** section for more details.

-- `--interactive`: opens an interactive command prompt.

 Since Premake5 is a standalone program and not dependent on any operating system libraries, you can generate project files for any target from any machine.
 By default, it assumes the target os is the same as the current os.
 This is mostly relevant to the `gmake` actions.